You Have Unknowns That Are Carboxylic Acid An Ester

 R-COOR' + NaOH → R-COO⁻Na⁺ + R'-OH

 This reaction can be used to indirectly identify an ester.
-If the unknown sample undergoes hydrolysis, producing an acidic compound (identifiable by the litmus or sodium bicarbonate test) and another organic compound (possibly an alcohol), it strongly suggests the presence of an ester.
-The identities of the hydrolysis products can further help in confirming the ester’s structure Simple, but easy to overlook..
+Plus, if the unknown sample undergoes hydrolysis, producing an acidic compound (identifiable by the litmus or sodium bicarbonate test) and another organic compound (possibly an alcohol), it strongly suggests the presence of an ester.
+The identities of the hydrolysis products can further help in confirming the ester’s structure Worth knowing..

 4. Solubility Tests: Exploring Polarity Differences

 Carboxylic acids exhibit varying solubility depending on their chain length.
-Think about it: lower molecular weight carboxylic acids are often soluble in water due to their ability to form hydrogen bonds.
-So naturally, esters, while polar, generally have lower water solubility compared to carboxylic acids of similar molecular weight.
 This difference in solubility can offer a preliminary indication of the functional group present.
-Even so, solubility alone is not conclusive and should be used in conjunction with other tests Practical, not theoretical..
+Lower molecular weight carboxylic acids are often soluble in water due to their ability to form hydrogen bonds.
+Esters, while polar, generally have lower water solubility compared to carboxylic acids of similar molecular weight.
+That said, solubility alone is not conclusive and should be used in conjunction with other tests.

 Spectroscopic Techniques: A Deeper Dive into Molecular Structure